AECOM (ACM)

 Although earnings are undoubtedly valuable for assessing company performance, we believe cash is king because you can’t use accounting profits to pay the bills.

-AECOM’s free cash flow clocked in at $134.1 million in Q3, equivalent to a 3.2% margin.
-The company’s cash profitability regressed as it was 3.5 percentage points lower than in the same quarter last year, prompting us to pay closer attention.
-Short-term fluctuations typically aren’t a big deal because investment needs can be seasonal, but we’ll be watching to see if the trend extrapolates into future quarters.
+AECOM’s free cash flow clocked in at $41.9 million in Q4, equivalent to a 1.1% margin.
+The company’s cash profitability regressed as it was 1.7 percentage points lower than in the same quarter last year, suggesting its historical struggles have dragged on.

 9. Return on Invested Capital (ROIC)